 If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-‘Coming out’ is when someone tells someone else about their LGBTQ+ identity.
+‘Coming out’ is when someone tells someone else about their LGBT+ identity.
 Find out about telling someone your gender identity is different to the one you were assigned at birth.